Plutonomicon/plutonomicon/numeric.md

 ## One arithmetic, two systems

-Having both `AdditiveGroup` and `AdditiveHemigroup`, and their mutual incompatibility (in the sense that no type can lawfully be both) creates two &#39;universes&#39; in the numerical hierarchy, both rooted at `Semigroup`.
+Having both `AdditiveGroup` and `AdditiveHemigroup`, and their mutual incompatibility (in the sense that no type can lawfully be both) creates two 'universes' in the numerical hierarchy, both rooted at `Semigroup`.
 On one hand, if we have an additive inverse available, we get a combination of additive group and multiplicative monoid, which is a [_ring_](https://en.wikipedia.org/wiki/Ring_(mathematics))_:_

 ```haskell
 -- Provided by Plutus